 (2) If the person lodged an objection and has been given notice in writing of how it has been decided to dispose of the objection, the person may apply to the State Administrative Tribunal for a review of the decision on the objection.

-(3) The application is to be made within 42 days after the right to make it arose
+(3) The application is to be made within 42 days after the right to make it arose [i.e. —

-[i.e. —

-within 42 days after the original decision, for an application under subsection (1)(a),
+within 42 days after the original decision, for an application under subsection (1)(a); or

 more than 35 days, but within 77 days, after the objection was lodged, for an application under subsection (1)(b); or